-Should You Hire an Accident Attorney for a Minor Accident?
+Should You Hire an Accident Attorney After a Minor Collision?

 No law in Kansas or Missouri requires you to hire a lawyer during a minor accident case.
 Claimants involved in minor wrecks can often settle their cases successfully with insurance companies without legal intervention.
 If, however, your case involves a dispute, such as a disagreement regarding fault, a lawyer could help you resolve the dispute while protecting your rights and best interests.
 A lawyer could also help your case if you notice more serious injuries later, such as the symptoms of whiplash a few days after the collision.